Ensembling neural nets

 Figure 1

 Train a collection of networks and calculate empirical means and variances to estimate means posterior predictive (He, Lakshminarayanan, and Teh 2020; Huang et al. 2016; Lakshminarayanan, Pritzel, and Blundell 2017; Wen, Tran, and Ba 2020; Xie, Xu, and Chuang 2013).
-This is neat and on one hand we might think there is nothing special to do here since it’s already more or less classical model ensembling, as near as I can tell.
-But in practice there are lots of tricks needed to make this go in a neural network context, in particular because models are already supposed to be so big that they strain the GPU; having many such models is presumably ridiculous.
+This is neat, and on one hand, we might think there is nothing special to do here since it’s already more or less classical model ensembling, as near as I can tell.
+But in practice, there are lots of tricks needed to make this work in a neural network context, particularly because models are already supposed to be so big that they strain the GPU; having many such models is presumably ridiculous.
 You need tricks.
 There are various such tricks.
 BatchEnsemble is one (Wen, Tran, and Ba 2020).

 Cute: Justin Domke, in The human regression ensemble, creates ensembles of curves that he drew through datapoints on a PDF and gets pretty good results.